-Infinite series; two- and three-dimensional vectors, vector calculus; partial derivatives; multiple integrals.
+Infinite series: two- and three-dimensional vectors. vector calculus; partial derivatives; multiple integrals.
 Use of a CAS.

-Grade of C or higher in MATH 152 or instructor permission
+C or higher in 152 or permission of instructor.

 MATH 311: Fundamentals of Mathematics I

 Content and pedagogy of elementary and middle school mathematics.
 Problem solving, logic, sets, number theory, and structure, algorithms of rational numbers, geometry, probability, and statistics.
 Not applicable toward mathematics major.